 1. Place cornmeal in the bowl of a food processor and grind to make it as fine a powder as possible (honestly sometimes I forget to do this and the cookies are great with the texture of the cornmeal as is, so no huge worries if you can't grind it up or forget to).
 Add cornmeal to the large bowl of an electric mixer along with the flour, sugar and butter and mix on low speed until the mixture looks like breadcrumbs.
 Add in the yolks and zest and mix together until a smooth ball of dough is formed.
 Wrap the dough ball in plastic wrap and refrigerate for at least 30 minutes and up to 24 hours.

 2. When ready to bake the cookies, preheat oven to 350ºF and line 2 baking sheets with parchment paper.
 Set aside.
 Sprinkle some flour on a board or counter and flour the rolling pin as well.
 Remove dough from fridge.
 If dough is very hard, let sit out until pliable enough to roll out.
-Using the rolling pin, roll out the dough to a little less than 1/2-inch thickness and cut out the cookies with a 2-inch round or square cookie cutter.
+Using the rolling pin, roll out the dough to a little less than 1/2-inch thickness (this may seem too thick but if you go below 1/4-inch, the cookies will get too dark) and cut out the cookies with a 2-inch round or square cookie cutter.
 Transfer cookies to the prepared sheets, spacing them fairly close together since they don't spread much as they bake.
 Gather together the scraps, re-roll out the dough and cut out more cookies until dough is all used up.